yingweiwo

 Interactions

-The soap has protected guinea pigs against lethal doses of tetanus and diphtheria toxins.
-Thus, bile saponification and the formation of alkaline fatty acid esters are a normal host defense against exotoxins (protein in nature) but ineffective against endotoxins (polysaccharides).
+This soap was able to protect guinea pigs from lethal doses of tetanus and diphtheria toxins.
+Therefore, bile saponification and the formation of basic fatty acid esters are normal host defense mechanisms against exotoxins (proteins), but ineffective against endotoxins (polysaccharides).

 References